otahontas/groceria/README.md

 # Groceria

 Plain and simple self-hostable groceries web app, built with react and typescript.
-This is one those apps, where I couldn't find self-hostable alternative suited for my spesific use-case, so I decided to write my own.
-(Also, shouldn't everyone have some sort of todo-app in their portfolio?).

 ![Screenshot of app frontpage](screenshot.png)

 ## Goals
-- SPA with literally only one page, no separate lists, just one list for groceries
+- SPA with literally only one page, no separate lists, just the list for groceries
-- Saves entries to JSON
 - No separate users
-- Optional password protection
-- Easy deployment to VPS with Docker

 ## Development
 - Requirements: Yarn, Node 14+, Python 3.8+, Poetry